Our next-gen architecture is built to help you make sense of your ever-growing data Watch a 4-min demo video!

 • For ‘Select an existing role’ choose the role created above

-That’s it logs coming to your cloudwatch log group will also be directed to firehose.
+Logs coming to your Cloudwatch log group will also be directed to Firehose.

-Note: be sure to use the correct integration type inside your firehose configuration.
+Note: Use the correct integration type inside your Firehose configuration.

 Kinesis Data Stream

-To start sending your Kinesis data stream logs to coralogix we need to connect the Data stream to Firehose.
+To start sending your Kinesis data stream logs to Coralogix, connect the Data stream to Firehose.

 Go to the Kinesis Data Stream console and choose ‘Create data stream’.